 And He found thee wandering, and He gave thee guidance.

 And He found thee in need, and made thee independent.

 Nor repulse the petitioner (unheard);

-The experiences of Naomi, the mother-in-law in the story of Ruth is a clear depiction of the principles given in Surah Ash-Sharh (Surah 94 – The Relief)
+The experiences of Naomi, the mother-in-law of Ruth, clearly depicts the principles given in Surah Ash-Sharh (Surah 94 – The Relief).